ekataglobal/solrcloud_manager/README.md

 1. (w) SOLR-5970 - Some collections api requests return status of 0 in the responseHeader, despite a failure.
 (CREATECOLLECTION in non-async, maybe others)
 1. (w) If you DELETEREPLICA the **last** replica for a given shard, you get an error like "Invalid shard name : shard2 in collection : collection1", but the replica **is** actually removed from the clusterstate
+1. You can have two replicas of the same slice on the same node (This tool provides some additional protection around the ADDREPLICA command, but not at collection creation time)

 IntelliJ Issues: